Zbehel/HRS-f/docs/THEORY.md

 Where {Ω_i} represents the set of orientations for all dipoles in a given frame.

 #### Positional Averaging
-For systems with positional disorder, additional averaging over positions is performed.
+For systems with positional disorder, a structure can be defined and all dipoles from the same **Population** are reoriented coherently.

 ### 6. Detection and Polarization Analysis